Hotels

 Casa Fuster Hotel

-If you’re looking for the European grand hotel experience in Barcelona, and are willing to sacrifice an absolutely centre-of-town location for some savings (though it’s hardly cheap – or far) Casa Fuster Hotel may be a good choice.
+If you’re looking for the European grand hotel experience in Barcelona, Casa Fuster Hotel may be a good choice.
+You need to be willing to sacrifice an absolutely centre-of-town location for some savings.
+While it is hardly cheap, it is not far either.

-As the name suggests, Casa Fuster started life as a house – allegedly the most expensive house in the city at the time – designed by famed modernist architect Lluís Domènch I Montaner.
+As the name suggests, Casa Fuster started life as a house designed by modernist architect Lluís Domènch I Montaner.
+Allegedly it was the most expensive house in the city at the time.
 It was converted into a hotel in 2004.

 Casa Fuster enjoys a prized Passeig de Gràcia address, but at the Gràcia neighborhood end.
-This is not a bad thing, Gràcia is a charming place, with a unique character that makes it well worth exploring.
-And strolling down towards town you’ll have the smug knowledge that what you’ve saved on accommodation compared with the ‘central’ grande dames will buy a decent meal.
+This is not a bad thing Gràcia is a has a unique character that makes it well worth exploring.
+And you’ll have the smug knowledge that you’ve saved a bomb compared to the ‘central’ grande dames.
 Book it here

 Go Green